darkignister/edopro-kamenridercards/README.md

 **I do own the card design and the script for each card**

-This is actually my 2nd version of the original Kamen Rider cards I made.
+This is my 2nd version of the original Kamen Rider cards I made.
 The reason for the new version is because the original version is heavily outdated.

+**To download the cards, please look at releases**

 In Progress for Heisei and Reiwa Riders
 - [x] Kamen Rider Kuuga